tjaas/tjaas/README.md

 - 👋 Hi, I’m @tjaas
 - 👀 I’m interested in Digital Twins on Unreal Engine.
 - 🌱 I’m currently learning C++ and Unreal Engine.
-- 💞️ I’m looking to collaborate on making digital twins in the tourism and arquitectue sectors.
+- 💞️ I’m looking to collaborate on making digital twins in the Tourism and Architecture sectors.
 - 📫 How to reach me on my email tiagoalmeidasousa@outlook.com

 <!---